-HAL: The outcomes of most able disadvantaged students improved in terms of the number of students achieving the highest grades in 2023.
-In Maths, there was a 2.9% increase in the number of students achieving grades 7-9.
-In English Language there was an improvement of 5.7% and in English Literature there was an impressive improvement of 22.9% in students achieving those the top grades.
+Most Able: The outcomes of most able disadvantaged students have improved in terms of the number of students achieving the highest grades in 2024, with a record number of students achieving grade 9s across a range of subjects (12% improvement).
+In Maths there was a 2.9% increase in the number of students achieving grades 7-9.
+In English Language there was a vast improvement of 17% in those achieving a grade 9 and in English Literature there was an impressive improvement of 24% in students achieving those the top grades (7-9).

-The progress of most able disadvantaged students has vastly improved across a range of EBacc subjects for 2022-23.
-When reviewing the subjects separately, in French, progress of the most able disadvantaged students increased from -0.75 in 2022 to and astounding +0.82 in 2023.
-The number of students achieving a grade 7-9 also increased to 67% (compared to 0% in 2022).
+The progress of most able disadvantaged students has vastly improved in a range of subjects for 2023-24.
+When reviewing the subjects separately, significant improvements were achieved in the Progress 8 in English Literature, Math, History, Art and Business Studies.
+Furthermore, the number of students achieving a grade 7-9 overall in all subjects increased by 5%.